AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - Call `get_server_config` to confirm write posture, controller defaults, and uptime.
 - Reopen the task surface: use `get_branch_summary` for branch state, `open_issue_context` when work is tied to an issue, and `list_repository_tree` to reorient on the repo layout.
 - Pull the exact files you need again with `get_file_contents`, `get_file_slice`, or `fetch_files` instead of relying on hazy memory.
-- Run quick, scoped discovery commands through `run_command` (for example `ls`, `git status`, or `rg <pattern> . --max-count 50`) to rebuild a mental map of the workspace; keep searches repo-scoped instead of global when working on this controller.
+- Run quick, scoped discovery commands through `terminal_command` (for example `ls`, `git status`, or `rg <pattern> . --max-count 50`) to rebuild a mental map of the workspace; keep searches repo-scoped instead of global when working on this controller.
 - Restate the goal and current findings in the chat so subsequent turns keep the refreshed context visible to both you and the user.

 ---